mantrajsframework/mantrad/docs/25-mantra-services.md

 With this, you can define multiple applications within your system and enabling exactly the services they need to run.

-For instance, for a Mantra application that only read files from an ftp server periodically and store them in a database, only "cron" service needs to be enabled.
+For instance, for a Mantra application that only reads files from an ftp server periodically and store them in a database, only "cron" service needs to be enabled.
 For another application that only renders a web application, then "view" and "middleware" service should be enabled and so on.

 ***
 To learn by example, go to [Mantra demos](https://www.mantrajs.com/mantrademos/showall) and [components](https://www.mantrajs.com/marketplacecomponent/components) sections of [Mantra site](https://www.mantrajs.com).